qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_theming.rst

       }
     });

-It is important to note that you can only specify values available as property on `qx.bom.Font <http://demo.qooxdoo.org/current/apiviewer/#qx.bom.Font>`_.
+It is important to note that you can only specify values available as property on `qx.bom.Font <http://demo.qooxdoo.org/current/apiviewer/#qx.bom.Font>`_ or `qx.bom.webfonts.WebFont <http://demo.qooxdoo.org/current/apiviewer/#qx.bom.webfonts.WebFont>`_.

 .. _pages/ui_theming#icon_theme: